 The Administrative Court declared that a policy which does not give effect to section 55 of the Borders, Citizenship and Immigration Act 2009 is not lawful.
 The excellent Amanda Weston of Tooks Chambers for the Claimants and Joanne Rothwell of No 5 CHambers for the intervener, Coram Children’s Legal Centre (CCLC), argued that where there had been findings that the removal of a child would breach his or her human rights, the SSHD’s failure to consider granting Indefinite Leave to Remain (ILR), when requested to do so, and to, instead, grant Discretionary Leave (DL) as a matter of course is wrong.

-Holman J in SM & Ors v Secretary of State EWHC 1144 (Admin) considered the application for Judicial Review lodged on behalf of the Claimants.
-Interestingly they are all children, referred to as SM, TM, SR, DB, and JD and aged between 10 and 6 years old.
+Holman J in SM & Ors v Secretary of State for the Home Department EWHC 1144 (Admin) considered the application for Judicial Review lodged on behalf of the Claimants.
+The Claimants were all children, referred to as SM, TM, SR, DB, and JD and aged between 10 and 6 years old.
 They are all related to each other either as siblings or as cousins (or in the case of JD as aunt/nieces/nephew).
 All were born in the United Kingdom at times when their respective mothers were overstayers.
 All have lived continuously in the UK.
 There are also other members of their extended family living here in the UK.

 Each of the children’s/family’s appeals were allowed by an Immigration Judge under Article 8 of the ECHR.
 These appeals were not challenged and the Claimants were subsequently granted 3 years DL under the DL policy, version dated 27 October 2009.
 The minor Claimants had however requested that the SSHD grant them ILR.
 Following the grant of DL instead, they sought to judicially review this decision arguing that if s55 had been correctly interpreted, they would qualify for a grant of ILR.